-The Trust Fund defines capital as all investments including cash.
+The Trust Fund defines capital as all investments including cash and cash equivalents.
 The Trust Fund's objective is to accumulate assets in a consistent and rational manner over the useful life of the pipeline so that funds are available to meet the pipeline's future pipeline abandonment obligations.

-The trustee is responsible for ensuring that the assets of the Trust Fund are managed in accordance with the Statement of Investment Policies and Procedures (SIPP) which was approved by the National Energy Board in decision MH-001-2013 and the objectives and goals outlined within.
+The trustee is responsible for ensuring that the assets of the Trust Fund are managed in accordance with the Statement of Investment Policies and Procedures (SIPP) which was approved in decision MH-001-2013 and the objectives and goals outlined within.